GoogleCloudPlatform/magic-modules/docs/content/docs/best-practices/_index.md

 ## ForceNew

-[`ForceNew`](https://developer.hashicorp.com/terraform/intro#how-does-terraform-work) in a Terraform resource schema indicates that a change to the field requires the resource to be destroyed and recreated.
+[`ForceNew`](https://developer.hashicorp.com/terraform/intro#how-does-terraform-work) in a Terraform resource schema attribute that indicates that a field is immutable, i.e. that a change to the field requires the resource to be destroyed and recreated.

 This is necessary and required for cases where a field can't be updated in-place, so that the core workflow of aligning real infrastructure with configuration can be achieved.
 If a field or resource can never be updated in-place and is not marked with `ForceNew`, that is considered a bug in the provider.